Phaedo: Summary

-Introductory conversation
+Phaedo explains that a delay occurred between Socrates' trial and his death, because the trial had occurred during the annual voyage of the Ship of Theseus to Delos, during which time the city is kept "pure" and no executions are performed.
+Phaedo then tells Echecrates who else was present on the day of the execution, and how Socrates's wife Xanthippe was there, but was very distressed and Socrates asked that she be taken away.

+Introduction

-The scene is set in Phlius where Echecrates who, meeting Phaedo, asks for news about the last days of Socrates.
-Phaedo explains why a delay occurred between his trial and his death, and describes the scene in a prison at Athens on the final day, naming those present.
-He tells how he had visited Socrates early in the morning with the others.
-Socrates's wife Xanthippe was there, but was very distressed and Socrates asked that she be taken away.
-Socrates relates how, bidden by a recurring dream to "make and cultivate music", he wrote a hymn and then began writing poetry based on Aesop's Fables.
+Socrates, who has just been released from his chains, remarks on the irony that pleasure and pain, while opposites, are frequently encountered one after the other; people who pursue pleasure often find themselves in pain soon after, while he is experiencing pleasure having been removed from bonds that were causing pains in his leg.
+Cebes, on behalf of Socrates' friend Evenus, asks Socrates about the poetry he has been writing while in prison, and Socrates relates how, bidden by a recurring dream to "make and cultivate music", he wrote a hymn and then began writing poetry based on Aesop's Fables.

-Socrates tells Cebes to "bid him (Socrates's friend Evenus) farewell from me; say that I would have him come after me if he be a wise man" Simmias expresses confusion as to why they ought hasten to follow Socrates to death.
+Socrates tells Cebes to "bid Evenus farewell from me; say that I would have him come after me if he be a wise man."
+Simmias expresses confusion as to why they ought hasten to follow Socrates to death.
 Socrates then states "... he, who has the spirit of philosophy, will be willing to die; but he will not take his own life."
-Cebes raises his doubts as to why suicide is prohibited.
-He asks, "Why do you say ... that a man ought not to take his own life, but that the philosopher will be ready to follow one who is dying?"
-Socrates replies that while death is the ideal home of the soul, man, specifically the philosopher, should not commit suicide except when it becomes necessary.

-Man ought not to kill himself because he possesses no actual ownership of himself, as he is actually the property of the gods.
-He says, "I too believe that the gods are our guardians, and that we men are a chattel of theirs".
-While the philosopher seeks always to rid himself of the body, and to focus solely on things concerning the soul, to commit suicide is prohibited as man is not sole possessor of his body.
-For, as stated in the Phaedo: "the philosopher more than other men frees the soul from association with the body as much as possible".
-Body and soul are separate, then.
-The philosopher frees himself from the body because the body is an impediment to the attainment of truth.
+Cebes raises his doubts as to why we should be eager to die, if suicide is prohibited.
+Socrates replies that while death is the ideal home of the soul, to commit suicide is prohibited as man is not sole possessor of his body, he is actually the property of the gods.
+But the philosopher always to rid himself of the body even in life, to focus solely on things concerning the soul, because the body is an impediment to the attainment of truth.

 Of the senses' failings, Socrates says to Simmias in the Phaedo:

 Did you ever reach them (truths) with any bodily sense? – and I speak not of these alone, but of absolute greatness, and health, and strength, and, in short, of the reality or true nature of everything.
 Is the truth of them ever perceived through the bodily organs?
 Or rather, is not the nearest approach to the knowledge of their several natures made by him who so orders his intellectual vision as to have the most exact conception of the essence of each thing he considers?